luiz-henrique-vaz/contador-vitorias/README.md

-# won-matches
+# won-matches-count

-This little application make part of JavaScript course by Scrimba
+This little web application, makes  part of basic JavaScript couse offering by Scrimba that i'm practicing.

+I turned this in a model to you count how many matches you won per day in Free Fire game.

+I hope you like my improve :D